yelusaleng/SAN_and_HDU-Net/README.md

         ├── img/
         └── mask/
     ```
     Generate a dataset that we call $SF-Data$ (82608 images).
-You can download $SF-Data$ by the link <https://drive.google.com/file/d/1IoG78dAcxyw5fRPo1DjisKUoykJQTs2_/view?usp=sharing>.
+You can download $SF-Data$ via the link <https://drive.google.com/file/d/1IoG78dAcxyw5fRPo1DjisKUoykJQTs2_/view?usp=sharing>.

 2. For HDU-Net:
-   To generate edge information according to the subdir 'mask'， run
+   To generate edge information according to the subdir `mask`， run
    ```shell
    python SAN/generate_edge.py
    ```